 - Continue with the remaining batter and serve the pancakes immediately.

 - Cover and refrigerate any leftovers for up to 4 days.
+They're great reheated and cold.

 - To make your own oat flour, grind quick or rolled oats in a coffee grinder or food processor until it resembles flour.